Fruiticecake/Faster/README.md

 # Faster

-Faster is template which makes coding static website and WordPress faster.
+Faster is template which makes coding static website and WordPress website faster.

+Use Pug, Sass, Webpack, Linter, Gulp, Docker and so on.

 ## Motivation